 The seas of cloud have contributed much to the ethereal atmosphere of the Yellow Mountains, making peaks look like islands in the sky.
 The best time to appreciate this phenomenon is from November to May, especially after rainy/snowy days, at sunrise or sunset.

-There are hundreds of peaks and thousands of ravines in the Yellow Mountains, but four seas of cloud are named: North Sea, South Sea, East Sea, and West Sea.
+There are hundreds of peaks and thousands of ravines in the Yellow Mountains, but five seas of cloud are named: North Sea, South Sea, East Sea, West Sea, and the Heavenly Sea (in the middle).
 Celestial Capital Peak (1,800m/5,900ft), Lotus Peak (1,873m/6,145ft), and Bright Top (1,841m/6,040ft) are the three tallest peaks, and best locations to see the stunning seas of cloud.

 Hot springs not only relax you from the tiredness of climbing, but also have the function of healing and restoration.
 The hot springs of the Yellow Mountains were discovered and tapped more than a thousand years ago.